Shellyspike/Primo/Primo.Office.MyOffice_en.md

 This element reads data from a range of cells in the Table.
 Includes the following properties:

 1. **Output**:
-   - Headers row — Indicates whether the first row contains headers (for the table).
+   - Headers row — indicates whether the first row contains headers (for the table).
 If checked, headers will be taken into account.
-   - Variable (info) — Variable for storing cell information data.
+   - Variable (info) — variable for storing cell information data.
-   - Variable (table) — Variable for storing table value data.
+   - Variable (table) — variable for storing table value data.
-   - Variable (text) — Variable for storing text value data.
+   - Variable (text) — variable for storing text value data.

 2. **Table**:
-   - Range — Range of cells to read ("A1:D12").
+   - Range — range of cells to read ("A1:D12").
 If not specified, the selected range will be read.
 If the "*" symbol is used, the entire sheet will be read.
    - Sheet index.
    - Sheet name.